Christovis/Christovis.github.io/_talks/2025-02-07-talks-beed.md

 ---

-The one day conference titled "Belgium Environmental Economics Day" was organised by the VUB in Brussels, Belgium.

- - Addressing Uncertainties in Plastic Flows
+At the one day conference titled "Belgium Environmental Economics Day", which was organised by the VUB in Brussels/Belgium, I held a presentation titled "Addressing Uncertainties in Plastic Flows".

 > Slides are [here](/assets/talks/talks_BEED25.pdf).